Exporting plant material to domestic states

 International exports have requirements in addition to the export requirements listed above.
 Most plants and propagative plant parts require a federal phytosanitary certificate issued by a certified state or federal official.

-Before a phytosanitary certificate is issued the following must occur:
+Before a phytosanitary certificate is issued, the Oregon nursery must do the following:

-- A Phytosanitary Certification Issuance and Tracking (PCIT) account is created to submit a request for a phytosanitary certificate.
+- Create a Phytosanitary Certification Issuance and Tracking (PCIT) account (required)